moniaros/AgentRisePortal/README.md

 The platform is currently a high-fidelity MVP with a simulated backend.
 The following features are implemented and functional from a UI and front-end logic perspective.

 #### 1. Multi-Tenant Architecture & RBAC
 -   **Description:** The application is structured to support multiple insurance agencies on a single instance.
 Data is segregated based on the logged-in user's agency.
 Role-Based Access Control (RBAC) is implemented, with a UI for administrators to manage users.
+The user model includes detailed identity, contact, role, and licensing information aligned with ACORD standards, including profile photo and digital signature uploads.
--   **Components:** `UserManagement.tsx`, `UsersTable.tsx`, `InviteUserModal.tsx`, `AuditLogsTable.tsx`.
+-   **Components:** `UserManagement.tsx`, `UsersTable.tsx`, `InviteUserModal.tsx`, `AuditLogsTable.tsx`, `Profile.tsx`.
 -   **Data Structures:**
     ```typescript
     interface User {
         id: string;
         name: string; // Corresponds to PartyName in ACORD
+        profilePhotoUrl?: string; // Base64 encoded profile image data URL
+        signature?: string; // Base64 encoded signature image for documents (ACORD PartySignature)
         jobTitle?: string;
         email: string;
         contact?: {